 Frequently asked employer RFP questions—and responses that get you noticed

 You may be fully prepared to answer all their questions about benefits, competitive pricing, care networks, and pharmacies.
-But how are you positioning your technology and member experience offerings?
+But how are you positioning your technology and member experience offerings for an employer RFP?

 With the right technology partner, you’ll be able to move toward improving member experience and demonstrate the ROI you provide.
 Stand out among your competitors by being more than just a single-issue solution—because the members you serve don’t just have single issues.
 They need a personalized and flexible healthcare technology solution.